 - A little humor piece: FAQ About My Long-Distance Academic Marriage at The Toast.

 - My poems have also appeared or are forthcoming in The Atlanta Review, Spoon River Poetry Review, DIAGRAM, Light, The Bloomsbury Anthology of Contemporary Jewish American Poetry, Parts of the Whole: Poetry of the Body, Natural Bridge, Sou'wester, The Southern Poetry Anthology, So Little Time, you are here, Confrontation, and Pocket Field Guide, among other places.

-- "Humor Saves Steps: Laughter and Fellow-Feeling in Modern Poetry," delivered as part of Agnes Scott's ACME lecture series, September 6, 2011.
+- "Humor Saves Steps: Laughter and Fellow-Feeling in Modern Poetry," delivered as part of Agnes Scott College's ACME lecture series, September 6, 2011.
 This lecture is an overview of some of my current research.

 - "An Imaginary Poet", delivered as part of Agnes Scott College's "Last Lecture" series, February 10, 2009; this piece is somewhere between literary criticism and performance art.

 - A discussion of Marjane Satrapi's graphic memoir Persepolis, featuring students who asked for and designed an independent study in graphic novels in the spring of 2008.
-This discussion was distributed to incoming first-year students the following fall as part of ASC's first-year common reading program.
+This discussion was distributed to incoming first-year students the following fall as part of Agnes Scott College's first-year common reading program.

 Recent and Upcoming Events